emustudio/emustudio.github.io/_documentation/user/_doc/ssem/as-ssem.md

 where bits `LLLLL` denote a "line", which is basically the memory address - index of a memory cell.
-It can be understood as instruction operand.
+It can be understood as an instruction operand.
 Bits `III` specify the instruction opcode (3 bits are enough for 7 instructions).

 ## Language syntax

 ### New-lines

-New-line character (LF, CR, or CRLF) are delimiters of instructions, and the last character of the program.
+New-line character (LF, CR, or CRLF) are delimiters of instructions and the last character of the program.
 Successive empty new-line characters will be ignored.

 ### Instructions

-Assembler will support all forms of instructions.
+Assembler supports all forms of instructions.
 All instructions must start with a line number.
 For example:

     01 LDN 20

 ### Literals / constants

 Raw number constants can be defined in separate lines using special preprocessor keywords.
 The first one is `NUM xxx`, where `xxx` is a number in either decimal or hexadecimal form.
-Hexadecimal format must start with prefix `0x`.
+The hexadecimal format must start with prefix `0x`.
 For example:

     00 NUM 0x20
     01 NUM 1207943145